 The example above shows that companies that explicitly wish to retain specific employees are going to have to ask themselves a variety of questions.
 For example:

-- Which employees are contributing most to the company’s success?
+Which employees are contributing most to the company’s success?

-- Which employees are going to play an important role in the future?
+Of them, which employees are going to play an important role in the future?

-- Where are there bottlenecks in the company?
+Where do bottlenecks in the company exist?

 Employee retention strategies can therefore also be considered a basis for employee engagement.
-They not only prevent wear-and-tear on the staff – they lay the groundwork for growth and success that would otherwise not be possible.
+They not only prevent wear-and-tear on the staff – but lays the groundwork for growth and success that would otherwise not be possible.

-Employee Loyalty: Beneficial for the Employer Brand
+Employee Loyalty: Beneficial For Employer Branding

 What Are Other Companies Doing?